talosdigital/TD-AngularJS-Laravel/readme.md

 - JWTs provider, this is a middleware for API authentication.
 - CSRF token verification turned off, we’re using JWTs in a stateless manner.
 - Swagger Integrated with (swaggervel).
+- AngularJS
+- Testoing framework for AngularJS karma with jasmine

 ## Installation